Fear (1996 film): Production

-Producer Brian Grazer had came up with the idea for the film while on a skiing trip with his daughter, and in 1993, Christopher Crowe was hired to pen the script, initially under the title No Fear for Imagine Entertainment.
+Producer Brian Grazer had come up with the idea for the film while on a skiing trip with his daughter, and in 1993, Christopher Crowe was hired to pen the script, initially under the title No Fear for Imagine Entertainment.
 In March 1994, it was announced that James Foley was in negotiations to direct the project.

-Leonardo DiCaprio was looked at for the role of David McCall (surnamed McNeil prior to production), but did not think he was right for the part.
-Instead, he put in a good word for Wahlberg (with whom he co-starred on The Basketball Diaries) to director James Foley.
+Leonardo DiCaprio was looked at for the role of David McCall (surnamed McNeil prior to production), but DiCaprio did not think he was right for the part.
+Instead, he put in a good word for Mark Wahlberg (with whom he co-starred on The Basketball Diaries) to director James Foley.

 The movie was filmed for 11 weeks in the Pacific Northwest.
 While the story was set in Seattle, Washington, the filmmakers actually spent three days there to establish the city before moving production to Vancouver, British Columbia, where the filmmakers found the site for the Walker family house on Howe Sound.

-In a July 2023 interview, Witherspoon said she requested a stunt double for the sex scene during the roller coaster sequence, saying:"I didn't have control over it.
+In a July 2023 interview, Reese Witherspoon said she requested a stunt double for the sex scene during the roller coaster sequence, saying:"I didn't have control over it.
 It wasn't explicit in the script that that's what was going to happen, so that was something that I think the director thought of on his own and then asked me on set if I would do it, and I said, 'No.' It wasn't a particularly great experience."